AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 DID YOU KNOW?

-Rear-end collisions are one of the most common car crashes in the U.S., with nearly 2 million taking place each year.
+Rear-end collisions are one of the most common car crashes in the U.S., with over 2 million taking place each year.
 Learn more about how to avoid common car crash scenarios.2

 History of Defensive Driving